Chapter reviewed and updated in December 2024.

 Health education

-In an outbreak, consider a media release and direct communication with local parents, early childhood services, schools and health professionals to encourage prompt reporting of symptoms.
+In an outbreak, consider a media release and/or direct communication with local parents, early childhood services, schools and health professionals to encourage prompt reporting of symptoms and appropriate testing.
 In communications with doctors, include recommendations regarding diagnosis, treatment and infection control.

 Educate the public about safe food preparation (see Appendix 3: Patient information).